Abugewa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that lists local variables
+script that creates a new local variable